Zokrates/ZoKrates/zokrates_book/src/examples/mpc_tutorial.md

 The zk-SNARK technology requires a trusted setup which is a special procedure we can run to generate the proving and verification keys.
 In order to make sure this procedure is done in a secure way, we must ensure that no one is able to fake proofs and steal user funds, so it has to be done in a decentralized way.
 In order to fake ZK proofs, an attacker must compromise every participant of the ceremony which is highly unlikely as the probability of it goes down as the number of participants goes up.
-In this tutorial we will walk you through the steps of the ceremony.
+In this tutorial, we will walk you through the steps of the ceremony.

 ## Pre-requisites

 Trusted setup is done in two steps.
 The first step, also known as phase 1, is universal for all SNARKS and is called Powers of Tau.
 The second step is called phase 2 and is circuit-specific, so it should be done separately for each different SNARK.
-There are existing phase 1 ceremonies being conducted by the Ethereum community, such as [Perpetual Powers of Tau](https://github.com/weijiekoh/perpetualpowersoftau), which results we can use in our phase 2 ceremony.
+There is an existing phase 1 ceremony being conducted by the Ethereum community named [Perpetual Powers of Tau](https://github.com/weijiekoh/perpetualpowersoftau), which output we can use in our phase 2 ceremony.

 ## Compiling a circuit